 Also, for options, a more flexible solution is to define dependencies options values in the default_options, not in the configure() method, as this would allow to override them.
 Hardcoding them in the configure() method won't allow that and thus won't easily allow conflict resolution.
 Use it only when it is absolutely necessary that the package dependencies use those options.

 Here is an example of what we could do in our configure method:

+'''

-''' requires = "Poco/1.9.0@pocoproject/stable" # We will add OpenSSL dynamically "OpenSSL/1.
+requires = "poco/1.9.4" # We will add OpenSSL dynamically "openss1/1.0.2t"

+...